-The consolidated financial statements are prepared from the financial statements of the Parent and its subsidiaries as at 31 December 2014.
+The consolidated financial statements are prepared from the financial statements of the Parent and its subsidiaries as at 31 December 2015.
 Subsidiaries are all entities over which the Group has control.
 Control is achieved where the Parent has the power to govern the financial and operating policies of an entity so as to obtain benefits from its activities.
-The results of any subsidiary acquired or disposed of during the year are included in the Statements of Profit or Loss and Other Comprehensive

-Income from the effective date of acquisition or disposal.
+The results of any subsidiary acquired or disposed of during the year are included in the Statements of Profit or Loss and Other Comprehensive Income from the effective date of acquisition or disposal.
 All significant transactions between Group companies are eliminated on consolidation.
-Investments in subsidiaries are recorded at cost less impairment in the Parent company's financial statements.

 The Group uses the acquisition method of accounting to account for business combinations.
 The consideration transferred for the acquisition of a subsidiary is the fair value of the assets transferred, the liabilities incurred and the equity interests issued by the Group.
 The consideration transferred includes the fair value of any asset or liability resulting from a contingent consideration arrangement.
 Acquisition-related costs are expensed as incurred.
 Identifiable assets acquired and liabilities and contingent liabilities assumed in a business combination are measured initially at their fair values at the acquisition date.
-On an acquisition-by-acquisition basis, the Group recognises any non-controlling interest in the acquiree either at fair value or at the non-controlling interest's proportionate share of the acquiree's net assets.
-Investments in subsidiaries are accounted for at cost less impairment.
-Cost is adjusted to reflect changes in consideration arising from contingent consideration amendments.
-Cost also includes direct attributable costs of investment.

 A business combination in which all of the combining entities or businesses are ultimately controlled by the Group both before and after the business combination is a common control acquisition.
 Common control acquisitions within the Group are accounted for using the predecessor values method.
 Predecessor values are the carrying values of the assets and liabilities of an entity from the consolidated financial statements of the Group.
+FINANCIAL STATEMENTS